nicciniamh/sensorfs/Readme.md

 ## Abstract

 Modern SOC systems such as Raspberry Pi run Linux and other Unix-like Operating systems.
 This allows for flexible hardware and software configuration to perform a variety of tasks including management and control of devices through the use of sensors.
+With devices like Raspberry Pi 4 and Pi 5 the ability to build and scale IoT Gateway Applicaitons becomes a simpler task and with device sensor data unified in a singular format, these applications can decouple themselves from the physical aspect of data collection and device control.

 Having a filesystem entity for sensor data fits with the Unix philosophy of "everything is a file".
 This document intends to describe a system of doing this that is fairly portable across Unix-like systems.